ADGEfficiency/energy-py-linear/README.md

 ### CHP

-Dispatch a CHP unit to generate high price electricity from natural gas.
+Dispatch a CHP unit to generate electricity and heat from natural gas.

-The `epl.Generator` model can be setup with electric, high and low temperature thermal efficiencies.
+The `epl.Generator` model can be configured with electric, high and low temperature thermal efficiencies.

 This allows modelling both gas engines and gas turbines: